 - Bachelor of Arts (BA)

-Students enrolled in a BA program have a more generalized focus and fewer core or concentration courses.
+Students enrolled in a BA program have a more generalized focus and have fewer core or concentration courses.
 Their program allows them more customization options for their coursework in line with their career goals.

 The BA programs tend to be in the creative arts, such as communications, English and English literature, and modern languages.